COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 The iris is the colored area at the front of the eye (the "eye color").
 It can be seen through the clear cornea.
 The pupil is in the center of the iris and it changes size to let more or less light into the eye.
 Intraocular melanoma of the iris is usually a small tumor that grows slowly and rarely spreads to other parts of the body.

-The ciliary body is a ring of tissue with muscle fibers that change the size of the pupil and the shape of the lens.
+The ciliary body is a ring of tissue with muscle fibers that change the shape of the lens.
 It is found behind the iris.
 Changes in the shape of the lens help the eye focus.
 The ciliary body also makes the clear fluid that fills the space between the cornea and the iris.
 Intraocular melanoma of the ciliary body is often larger and more likely to spread to other parts of the body than intraocular melanoma of the iris.

 The choroid is a layer of blood vessels that bring oxygen and nutrients to the eye.
 Most intraocular melanomas begin in the choroid.
 Intraocular melanoma of the choroid is often larger and more likely to spread to other parts of the body than intraocular melanoma of the iris.